learn-co-curriculum/cssi-prework-python-io/README.md

 ## Objectives

-1. Open Files from a Python script
+1. Open files from a Python script
-2. Close Files from a Python script
+2. Close files from a Python script
-3. Writing to files from a Python script
+3. Write to files from a Python script
-4. Reading files from a Python script
+4. Read files from a Python script
 5. Use the 'with' Keyword

 ## Opening Files